AndreiDavydov/crocodiles-clocks/README.md

 #### 1.0.
 Preprocessing

 First of all, a proper preprocesssing must be achieved.
-Each image from folders must have its true label and all images must be stacked together in the whole array.
+Each image from folders must have its true label (let's say, '0' corresponds to 'clock', '1' - to 'crocodile') and all images must be stacked together in the whole array.
 Then this array must be splitted in the Train, Validation and Test sets for the following classification.
-All calculations are provided in "preprocessing.py" module, the check result (whether it works properly or not) is provided below:
+All calculations are provided in "preprocessing.py" module, the checking result (whether it works properly or not) is provided below:

 <p align="center">
   <img width="1000px" src="images4report/check.png">